 Yeshayahu (Isaiah) 61:1: The Spirit of Yahweh Elohim is upon me; because Yahweh has anointed me to preach good tidings unto the meek; he has sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound;

 Zephanyahu (Zephaniah) 2:3: Seek Yahweh, all you meek/humble of the land, who have kept his ordinances.
 Seek righteousness.
 Seek humility.
 It may be that you will be hidden in the day of Yahweh’s anger.

 (28) Come unto me, all you that labor and are heavy laden, and I will give you rest.

 (29) Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and you shall find rest unto your souls.

 (30) For my yoke is easy, and my burden is light.

 Kepha א (1 Peter) 3:4: But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of Yahweh is of great price.

 Meekness is a quality shared by the Messiah and His people.
-We are to obedient, submissive, and unselfish to our authority as Messiah was to His.
-It is a quality which garners humility and great blessing from the Father.
+We are to be obedient, submissive, and unselfish to our authority as Messiah was to His.
+It is a quality which garners humility and many great blessings from the Father.
 I challenge you to find that “still, small voice” within, to get down on your face and pray for the humbling that Yahweh can give.
 May you be blessed on your journey to meekness – “anav.”
 Shalom Aleichem!